mysql/mysql-server/README.md

 TokuKV is built using CMake >= 2.8.9.
 Out-of-source builds are recommended.
 You need a C++11 compiler, though only GCC >= 4.7 and Apple's Clang are tested.
-You also need zlib and valgrind development packages (`yum install valgrind-devel zlib-devel` or `apt-get install valgrind zlib1g-dev`).
+You also need zlib development packages (`yum install zlib-devel` or `apt-get install zlib1g-dev`).

 You will also need the source code for jemalloc, checked out in `third_party/`.